Towards an Evaluation Methodology for AI in Second Language Education: Lessons Learned from Developing L2-Bench: Building L2-Bench

 It is useful to distinguish between two complementary frameworks for language learning: a knowledge framework representing what learners need in order to learn (i.e. capturing the science of how language learners learn), and a competency framework representing the application of that knowledge (i.e. what practitioners need to do to apply knowledge effectively).
 They are critical distinctions: L2-Bench is based on the latter; we do not merely benchmark pedagogical knowledge as existing evaluations already show saturation on knowledge-based tasks \cite{lelièvre2025benchmarkingpedagogicalknowledgelarge}.

-The current L2-Bench taxonomy comprises 12 competencies and 30 sub-competencies organized in a two-level hierarchy (see Appendix C.2 Figure 4) that span the full scope of a “learning experience designer in second language education”: (1) Course Planning, (2) Lesson Planning, (3) Activity Planning, (4) Language Presentation, (5) Activity Management, (6) Exchange Partner, (7) Performance Evaluation, (8) Giving Feedback, (9) Progress Tracking, (10) Emotional Intelligence, (11) Assessment Creation, and (12) Professional Development.
-Each competency comprises one to six sub-competencies that capture specific capabilities assessable through “consensus criteria” (Section 3.2).
+The current L2-Bench taxonomy comprises 12 competencies and 31 sub-competencies organized into 12 main competencies across a two-level hierarchy (Figure 1) that span the full scope of a \textbf{second language learning experience designer in second language education} construct.

+Each competency comprises one to six sub-competencies that capture specific capabilities assessable through “consensus criteria” (Components).
 For example, to be competent in "Giving Feedback" requires four sub-competencies: identifying errors and diagnosing their causes; prioritizing areas for feedback; providing explanations, models, or hints; and providing improvement activities.
 See Appendix C.2 for the full L2-Bench competency taxonomy.

-Validation of the taxonomy proceeded through multiple stages: iterative review during dataset construction of the tasks and criteria (Section 3.2); the pilot validation (Section 4) providing empirical signal on whether tasks designed around the taxonomy measured coherent constructs; and forthcoming practitioner validation with representative stakeholder groups (Section 5).
+Validation of the taxonomy proceeded through multiple stages: iterative review during dataset construction of the tasks and criteria (Components); the pilot validation (Pilot Validation Exercise) providing empirical signal on whether tasks designed around the taxonomy measured coherent constructs; and forthcoming practitioner validation with representative stakeholder groups (Future Work).